CampusIoT/tutorial/flipper_zero/README.md

 Send AT command `ÀT+ID` for testing the UART connection

+#### LoRaWAN Field Test Device

+Usages:
+* LoRa Radio Coverage
+* Strastospheric balloon recovery

-Register the endpoint on a LoRa Network Server using `DevEUI`, `AppEUI` and a secure AES Key `AppKey`.
+Register the endpoint on a LoRa Network Server (or private/public LoRaWAN operators) using `DevEUI`, `AppEUI` and a secure AES Key `AppKey`.
 > `1234567890ABCDEF1234567890ABCDEF` is not secure !

 Update the AppKey value into the JS script [`lorawan-ftd.js`](lorawan-ftd.js)